 📖 Variations

-👩🍳 How To Make Easy Shrimp & Pea Risotto (30-Minute, One-Pan)
+👩🍳How To Make Easy Shrimp Risotto with Peas

-STEP 1: In a big pan, heat olive oil, add onions and garlic.
+Step 1: In a big pan, heat olive oil, add onions and garlic.
 Cook until the onions look clear.
 Then, add Arborio rice and stir for 2 minutes.
 Pour in white wine and stir until it's gone.

-STEP 2: Lower the heat.
+Step 2: Lower the heat.
 Add a small amount of the warm chicken stock at a time to the rice, stirring frequently.
 After 10 minutes, put the shrimp in.
 Keep adding stock until the rice is al dente.

-STEP 3: After an additional 5 minutes, add the peas.
+Step 3: After an additional 5 minutes, add the peas.
 When everything is cooked, turn off the heat.
 Put in butter, parmesan, and parsley.
 Let it sit for a minute.

-STEP 4: Serve with more parmesan, a pinch of chilli flakes (if you like spicy), and extra parsley on top.
+Step 4: Serve with more parmesan, a pinch of chilli flakes (if you like spicy), and extra parsley on top.

 A full list of ingredients and instructions can be found in the recipe card below.